Last Updated on July 1, 2022

-There’s one thing all health officials agree on, we don’t get enough greens.
-I like to start my day off with a spinach salad in liquid form.
+There’s one thing all health officials agree on: we don’t get enough greens.
+I like to start my day off with a spinach salad in liquid form…aka…smoothie in a jar.

 What can be better than sneaking extra greens into your diet that don’t actually taste like greens?
 It’s the ultimate form of sorcery.